Planning & Development

 The Division of Planning and Development (DPD) is a joint agency that serves both the and Shelby County government.
-Its mission includes the development of plans and programs that result in thriving and livable neighborhoods, safe and efficient buildings, and enhanced economic development opportunities.
+Its mission includes the development of plans and programs that result in thriving and livable neighborhoods, predictable and transparent land use permitting processes and enhanced economic development opportunities.
 View an organizational chart of the Division's seven departments.

 Responsibilities & Services